YouTube vlogs have seen massive growth in popularity, so I’ve put together a post to help you choose the best cameras for vlogging of the year.

 Vloggers who enjoy using time lapse footage can take advantage of the in-camera frame rate control that lets you shoot down to just 2fps.

 Shooting at a faster frame rate to slow down the footage in post is a popular technique for vloggers – shooting at 180fps in 1080P on the Lumix GH5 allows you to create some beautifully smooth slow-mo footage.

 Everything can be recorded onto 2 SD memory cards at the same time, or you can set up the second memory card to act as overflow for when the first fills up.
-The GH5 is actually the only recommended camera for vlogging in this list that offers dual SD card slots.
+The GH5 is actually the only recommended camera in this list that offers dual SD card slots.

 An interesting feature for vloggers who need to pull thumbnails for their YouTube videos is the Lumix GH5’s 6K Photo Mode, that lets you shoot video at 30fps, then extract any of those frames in post as an 18mp stills image.

 Run and gun documentary style video shooting is made much easier thanks to impressive image stabilization in both compatible lenses and the body – by far the best OIS I’ve seen implemented on a camera at this price point.

 The 225-point AF system together with face-detection makes focusing and tracking your face while vlogging a cinch.
 The fully articulating 3.2” flip out touchscreen is vivid, detailed, well-constructed and a pleasure to use.